NateBatchelder/NateBatchelder/README.md

 - 👋 Hi, I’m @NateBatchelder
 - 👀 I’m interested in ... learning to code and technology in education
 - 🌱 I’m currently learning ... full stack developer tools
-- 💞️ I’m looking to collaborate on ... projects related to educaiton and classroom tools
+- 💞️ I’m looking to collaborate on ... projects related to education and web development
 - 📫 How to reach me ... natebatchelder@gmail.com

 <!---